davidemarrone/MySQLGeneralLogColorizer/README.md

 Usage
 -----

-First of all enable the MySQL General Log that logs every query see [MySQL General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html)
+First of all enable the MySQL General Log that logs every query, see [MySQL General Query Log](http://dev.mysql.com/doc/refman/5.6/en/query-log.html)

 ####For MySQL >=  5.1.29